visualworks/kombigode/wp-content/plugins/nextend-facebook-connect/readme.txt

 * The latest Facebook PHP API used: https://github.com/facebook/php-graph-sdk
 * Facebook SDK for PHP requires PHP 5.4 or greater.
 * Fix: Facebook 2.2 API does not work anymore

-= 1.5.9 =
-* Nonce added to backend

-= 1.5.8 =
-* Vulnerability fix

-= 1.5.7 =
-* Facebook 2.4 api support added

-= 1.5.6 =
-* XSS Vulnerability fix

-= 1.5.4 =
-* Updated installation instruction

-= 1.5.3 =
-* Updated installation instruction

-= 1.5.2 =
-* Fixed username generation (Thanks to: Cyrus Collier)
-* Fixed redirect issue (Thanks to: Cyrus Collier)

-= 1.5.1 =
-* Security fix for XSS

-= 1.5.0 =
-* Security fix for redirects (Thanks to: Kacper Szurek and Elger Jonker)

-= 1.4.59 =
-* Avatar fix
-* Buddypress avatar support.
-If Buddypress avatar not exists, then FB avatar used.
-If there is a BuddyPress avatar, that will be used.

-= 1.4.58 =
-* Typo in redirects

-= 1.4.57 =
-* Fix: WordPress transient functions used to store the required session variables. $_SESSION fully removed.
-Beta!!!

-= 1.4.56 =
-* Fix: Now the plugin use wp transient for the admin messages
-* NOTICE: If the 1.4.54 version work for you fine, do NOT update yet!

-= 1.4.55 =
-* Fix: Now the plugin use cookies instead of PHP session.
-Maybe this fixes the problems.
-* NOTICE: If the previous version work for you fine, do NOT update yet!

-= 1.4.54 =
-* Feature: You can now define NEXTEND_FB_APP_ID and NEXTEND_FB_APP_SECRET contant and it will overwrite the backend settings.

-= 1.4.53 =
-* Error messages added if some PHP components are missing.

-= 1.4.52 =
-* Avatar fix

-= 1.4.48 =
-* Avatar fix
-* Changes in actions

-= 1.4.47 =
-* Optimalizations

-= 1.4.46 =
-* Redirection fix
-* Unlink speed up

-= 1.4.45 =
-* New filter added to get extended Facebook permissions: nextend_fb_scope
-* Read more on the new filter: http://www.nextendweb.com/knowledgebase/question/how-can-i-get-extended-facebook-permissions-for-other-fields

-= 1.4.44 =
-* Now user not logged out after the unlinking process.

-= 1.4.43 =
-* Redirection fix
-* Added feature: unlink account
-* Added WP actions for register/login/account linking.
-Read more: http://www.nextendweb.com/knowledgebase/question/how-can-i-make-custom-calls-when-a-visitor-log-in-with-facebook-connect

-= 1.4.42 =
-* Added check for login inputs

-= 1.4.36 =
-* PHP notice fixes

-= 1.4.35 =
-* With `new_fb_get_user_access_token($user_id)` PHP function you can get the user access token, if any...
-* Javascript login fix for "SimpleModal Login"

-= 1.4.34 =
-* Typo fix, please update from 1.4.3x to this version!

-= 1.4.33 =
-* Double login button fix

-= 1.4.32 =
-* Official SSL support added - Thanks for Chin for the help

-= 1.4.29 =
-* "There was an error with the FB auth!" fix

-= 1.4.28 =
-* Certificate fix

-= 1.4.27 =
-* Important security fix

-= 1.4.26 =
-* Added e-mail notification on registration

-= 1.4.25 =
-* wp_login do_action fix

-= 1.4.23 =
-* Bugfix for Wordpress 3.5RC1
-* Added email check
-* Fixed get avatar filter
-* new_fb_is_user_connected() function now returns with the Facebook id if authenticated, null if not...

-= 1.4.21 =
-* Bugfix for Wordpress 3.5RC1

-= 1.4.20 =
-* Avatar bugfix

-= 1.4.19 =
-* Added profile picture support for avatars

-= 1.4.18 =
-* Fixed SDK loading

-= 1.4.16 =
-* Buttons added to registration form

-= 1.4.15 =
-* Email fix
-* Added the option for different redirect for Login and Registration

-= 1.4.14 =
-* Login page jQuery fix

-= 1.4.13 =
-* Some login fixes

-= 1.4.12 =
-* Fixed session check

-= 1.4.11 =
-* Added a fix when Facebook class already loaded

-= 1.4.10 =
-* Added editProfileRedirect parameter for buddypress edit profile redirect.
-Usage: siteurl?editProfileRedirect=1

-= 1.4.9 =
-* https bugfix - author Michel Weimerskirch

-= 1.4.8 =
-* Added name, first name and last name support.

-= 1.4.4 =
-* Modified login redirect issue for wp-login.php - author Michel Weimerskirch
-* Added fix redirect url support.
-If you leave it empty or "auto" it will try to redirect back the user to the last visited page.

-= 1.4.3 =
-* Facebook Certification bugfix

-= 1.4 =
-* Added Social button generator support

-= 1.3 =
-* Added linking option to the profile page, so an already registered user can easily link the profile with a Facebook profile.

-= 1.2 =
-* Fixed a bug when the htaccess short urls not enabled.

-== Upgrade Notice ==

-= 2.0 =
-Facebook SDK for PHP requires PHP 5.4 or greater.
-Please check your server configuration before updating!